international employment law firm alliance L&E Global

 Once the Articles of Association are duly filed and registered, and the aforementioned tax registration are obtained, the Limitada might be required to obtain certain licenses, authorisation and registration, depending on the characteristics of the activities to be performed and of the establishment where it will be located at.
 For instance, manufacturing activities may require environmental licenses, telecommunication services may require authorisation from the National Telecommunication Agency (ANATEL), hospitals, restaurants, pharmacies, cafeterias, and similar shall obtain municipal, state and/or federal sanitary licenses.

-Also, any brand, trademark, intellectual property, patent and/or domain name used/developed by the company must be registered with the National Institute of Industrial Property (Instituto Nacional de Propriedade Intelectual – INPI), so it is protected and effective in relation to third parties.
+Also, any trademark, patent, industrial design and/or utility model used/developed by the company must be registered with the National Institute of Industrial Property (Instituto Nacional de Propriedade Intelectual – INPI), so it is protected and effective in relation to third parties.

 Furthermore, after the incorporation of a Limitada, it must comply with the following periodic obligations:

 • Every Limitada that receives any Foreign Direct Investment must be registered before Central Bank of Brazil.
-If such company’s net equity and total assets are below two hundred fifty thousand Reais (BRL 250,000,000.00), it must update its corporate structure information in the Electronic Declaratory System for Registration of Direct Foreign Investment (RDE-IED), until March 31st (referring to the period ended on December 31st of the previous year).
-On the other hand, if the company that receives foreign direct investment has assets or equity equal to or greater than two hundred fifty thousand Reais (BRL 250,000,000.00), it must update its accounting and corporate information (Economic and Financial Declaration) four times a year, as follows: (i) by June 30th, referring to the period ended on March 31st; (ii) by September 30th, referring to the period ended on June 30th; (iii) by December 31st, referring to the period ended on September 30th; and (iv) by March 31st of the following year, referring to the period ended on December 31st of the previous year.
+Only companies receiving foreign direct investment equal to or greater than USD 100,000 are required to register the investment before the Central Bank.
+If a company’s total assets are equal to or greater than BRL 100,000,000, it must submit an annual declaration in the Electronic System for Registration of Foreign Direct Investment (SCE-IED), until March 31, referring to the period ended on December 31st of the previous year.
+On the other hand, if the company that receives foreign direct investment has total assets equal to or greater than BRL 300,000,000, it must update its accounting and corporate information before the Central Bank four times a year, as follows: (i) by June 30th, referring to the period ended on March 31st; (ii) by September 30th, referring to the period ended on June 30th; (iii) by December 31st, referring to the period ended on September 30th; and (iv) by March 31st of the following year, referring to the period ended on December 31st of the previous year.

 As a full-service law firm, we can assist any foreign company with this procedure.